AstarNetwork/astar-docs/docs/xcm/building-with-xcm/xc-remote-transact.md

 `payment asset Id & amount` - which asset to withdraw in the destination chain and how much.
 Used to pay for execution time.
 Current limitation is that the asset used must have a local derivative since it's referenced via H160 address
 `call` - encoded call to be executed on the remote chain `transact_weight` - max weight that can be consumed by the call execution on remote chain

+Please read on to get a better understanding of how to calculate these parameters.

 ## Payment Asset and Transact Weight